Iterations of dependent random maps and exogeneity in nonlinear dynamics: Abstract

 \section{Abstract}

 We discuss the existence and uniqueness of stationary and ergodic nonlinear autoregressive processes when exogenous regressors are incorporated into the dynamic.
 To this end, we consider the convergence of the backward iterations of dependent random maps.
 In particular, we give a new result when the classical condition of contraction on average is replaced with a contraction in conditional expectation.
-Under some conditions, we also derive an explicit control of the functional dependence of Wu (2005) which guarantees a wide range of statistical applications.
+Under some conditions, we also discuss the dependence properties of these processes using the functional dependence measure of Wu (2005) that delivers a central limit theorem giving a wide range of applications.
 Our results are illustrated with CHARN models, GARCH processes, count time series, binary choice models and categorical time series for which we provide many extensions of existing results.

 \footnoterule

 {\sl 2010 Mathematics Subject Classification:} Primary 62M10; secondary 60G05, 60G10.\\

 {\sl Keywords and Phrases:} time series, random maps, ergodicity, dependence. \\